ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.5.3**

+- Ancient Scepter now rerolls into another red item if the target character has no scepter skill available (not configurable), or if they already have an Ancient Scepter (configurable).
+- Made card model setup slightly more compatible with other mods.
+- Updated BetterUI hooks for v1.5.7.

 **4.5.2**

 - Added compatibility with BetterUI's proc coefficients.